 Thank you, Melissa, for sharing yourself with the Girl Body Pride community.

-Pauline CaPMCmpos is freelance writer and editor of the new ebook anthology, Strong Like Butterfly, which features the writing talents of writers Lissa Rankin, Therese Walsh, Mercedes Yardley, and many more.
+Pauline Campos is freelance writer and editor of the new ebook anthology, Strong Like Butterfly, which features the writing talents of writers Lissa Rankin, Therese Walsh, Mercedes Yardley, and many more.
 She contributes to Funny Not Slutty, Owning Pink, and 30 Second Mom.
 She blogs three times a week at Aspiring Mama (or when she remember to take her Adderall) and is the founder of Girl Body Pride.
 Strong like Butterfly is currently available on Smashwords.